-The title of the project refers to the famous “green line”, the former front line that divided the city of Beirut in two sides, with Christians on the east, and Muslims on the west.
-Both were deeply fragmented within them due to the different confessions that have always characterized the particular Lebanese socio-political structure.
-The constitution officially recognizes eighteen religions and the political system is organized on confessional basis.
-This means that the different political charges are divided following the demographic and social relevance of each confession.
-According to this principle, the President of the republic is a Christian Maronite, the prime minister is a Sunni, and the president of the parliament is a Shiite.
-The economic crisis has produced an unemployment rate of 37% between under 35s, and the third public debt in the world.
-Things are being made worse by indirect repercussions due to the Syrian civil war.
-The high rate of widespread corruption at institutional and administrative level, took almost a third of the population to the streets on 17 October 2019, to protest not only against current political leaders, but also against the Hezbollah movement and its leader Hassan Nasrallah.
-The ongoing riots have forced Prime Minister Saad Hariri to resign on October 29 and, a month and a half later, to the election of a substitute, Hassan Diab, considered by many to be part of the “nizam”, the “system” that Lebanese people are still trying to break down.
-The importance of this project is not just to create a portrait of memories and places of the Lebanese civil war.
-Through the experience of those who lived it or has paid the price, we will have a representation of the real meaning of these thirty years and their result.
-As demonstrated by the uprisings still taking place throughout the country, whose causes are to be traced back over the last thirty years, unresolved issues are still man.
+The title of the project refers to the famous green line, the former front line that divided the city of Beirut into two sides, with Christians on the East and Muslims on the West.
+Both were deeply internally fragmented due to the different confessions that always characterized the peculiar Lebanese socio-political structure.
+In fact, the constitution officially recognizes eighteen religions and the political system is organized on confessional basis.
+This means that the different political charges are divided according to the demographic and social relevance of each confession.
+Following this principle, the President of the Republic is a Christian Maronite, the prime minister a Sunni, and the President of the Parliament a Shiite.
+Moreover, the 2008 global economic crisis caused an unemployment rate of 37% among under-35s and the third highest public debt in the world.
+The already critical general situation within the Lebanese society is also worsened by indirect repercussions of the Syrian Civil War.
+According to the UN, the number of Syrian refugees who fled to Lebanon is about one million out of 4.5 million inhabitants, not counting the approximately 475,000 Palestinian refugees.The high rate of widespread institutional and administrative corruption led almost a third of the population to take to the streets on October 17th 2019 to protest against the entire political establishment.
+It is significant that it happened almost exactly thirty years after the Lebanese Civil War, which officially ended on October 13th 1990.
+The riots forced Prime Minister Saad Hariri to resign on October 29th and, a month and a half later, to the election of Hassan Diab as substitute, still considered by many to be part of the nizam, the “system” that Lebanese people are still trying to break down.
+The result is a country on the brink of collapse with growing internal social and political tensions.